txt/fse16/doc/hw1.md

 ## Before you begin

 - Get your Github environment going (public github, not ncstate).
 Add `timm` and `bigfatnoob` as collaborators  to that repo.
 - Get your development environment going.
+This should be:
-This should be code that is checked into git and saved, regularly to your Gibhub account, and shared with any team members.
+       - code that is checked into git and saved, regularly to your Gibhub account, and shared with any team members.
+       - Some Unix-type environment: LINUX, Mac (with xcode installed), c9.io (a free web-based IDE).
+       - Some folks report success with Windows and gitbash (https://git-for-windows.github.io/) but that is up to you.
+       - Note that all your team members need to running the same environment (which makes c9.io an attractive option).
 - For your project, pick a development language.
 Use anything you want but be aware that the lecturer and tutor can only support students using Python on LINUX and Mac.
 Note also that all your team members should agree on the language.